Check out our assembly guide instruction PDF booklet here

 TOP TIPS For Riding: Please keep practicing!
 Trikes need practice on flat ground until you get your confidence.
 They will not tip and the art of trike riding is to remember not to lean but to steer.
 Don’t jerk your arms around and steer smooth and slow, you only need to gently pedal for pedal assistance to begin working.
+Some riders initially get the sensation that they pull to one side , this can occur if never ridden a tricycle before but after a little practice the sensation will go as it is just caused by a nervous rider.
 Once you get the hang of them you will have years of happy safe cycling!
 THEY ARE GREAT FUN!!!

 IMPORTANT CHECK-LIST: BEFORE YOUR FIRST RIDE, YOU MUST CHECK THE FOLLOWING ITEMS…